RocketCommunicationsInc/astro-www/src/pages/design-guidelines/glossary.md

 - Comms - Communications {data-category="general_terms" data-tags="general_terms"}
 - [Compliance](/design-guidelines/compliance) - A list of rules used to determine if products align with Astro design and usage patterns. {data-category="general_terms"}
 - [Concept Sketch](/design-process/ui-design) - A sketch on paper that lays out the main content workspace and controls and clarifies the flow of user interaction from screen-to-screen. {data-category="design" data-tags="ui, ux"}
-- conjunction - Collision Risk {data-category="satops" data-tags="general_terms"}
+- Conjunction - Collision Risk {data-category="satops" data-tags="general_terms"}
-- contact - Period in which a spacecraft is able to be in contact with a ground system {data-category="satops" data-tags="general_terms"}
+- Contact - Period in which a spacecraft is able to be in contact with a ground system {data-category="satops" data-tags="general_terms"}

 ## D